Hyuk/Flutter-Study/cookbook_animation_1/README.md

 # Animate the properties of a container

+* 1 stateful widget
-* 1 stateful widget, Use Math Library in order to generate random number
+* Use Math Library in order to generate random number
+* Use AnimatedContainer for the animation

 ```dart
 import 'dart:math';